thacherT1D/webdevstuff/Programming_with_Javascript/JavaScript:_Intro,_Types,_Values,_Variables,_Control_Flow.desc.md

 1. Keyword `function`
 1. Name for that function
 1. Parameters - a comma separated list enclosed in parenthesis
-1. Instructions - a variable number of optional instructions enclosed in curly braces
+1. Instructions - a variable number of optional instructions enclosed in curly braces; also called the "body" of the function.

 ## Creating and Invoking Functions